InterestingSoup/urbit-k3s-rpi/README.md

 # urbit-k3s-rpi
 ## Urbit Deployment on K3S

-This guide assumes:
+This guide assumes you have:
-- Seetup a persistent volume and presistent volume claim for your Urbit pod.
+- Setup a persistent volume and presistent volume claim for your Urbit pod.
 I am providing my pv.yaml and pvc.yaml as an example.
 - Have a LoadBalancer installed, I am using MetalLb.

+[interestingsoup/urbit-aarch64](https://hub.docker.com/r/interestingsoup/urbit-aarch64) is the image used in this tutorial.
+Learn more about why and how we made it [here]().

-The image in this tutorial executes `urbit` upon running.
-When setting arguments in `*-planet.yaml` you may follow the Urbit man page example:
+The image executes `urbit` upon running.
+When setting args in `*-planet.yaml` you may follow the Urbit man page example:

 ```
 Simple Usage: